edster/tags-field_type/documentation/general/configuration.md

 ### `min`

-Minimum number of tags required.
+The minimum number of allowed tags.
+By default no minimum is enforced.

 ### `max`

-Maximum number of tags allowed.
+The maximum number of allowed tags.
+By default no maximum is enforced.

 ### `default_value`

-The default value of the tags.
-This is a comma separated value.
+The default tags.
+Any valid array of tags can be used.
+By default there is no default value.